-Palm Springs, California: Marilyn Monroe Statue25-foot rendering of Marilyn Monroe straddling a fake subway grate, a tribute to her famous scene in 1955's "The Seven Year Itch."
-Another Seward Johnson move-it-around-until-someone-buys-it creation, but a good one.
+Palm Springs, California: Marilyn Monroe Statue26-foot-tall rendering of Marilyn Monroe, a tribute to her famous scene in 1955's "The Seven Year Itch."
+Formerly in Chicago, the statue was moved to Palm Springs and will remain there until Spring 2014.

 - W. Tahquitz Canyon Way, Palm Springs, CA